 Remote Shared Root Path; this path is then appended to these root paths.

-When enabled, PDG will check the output files of cooked work items to see if they still exist on disk.
+When enabled, PDG will check the output files of work items when the graph recooks, to see if the files still exist on disk.
 Work items that are missing output files will be dirtied and cook again.

 Called when a work item needs to scheduled.
 Returns True if the work item has been successfully scheduled.